WHO Triggers Highest Alert On Monkeypox - UrduPoint

 "WHO's assessment is that the risk of monkeypox is moderate globally and in all regions, except in the European region where we assess the risk as high," he added.

-Monkeypox has affected over 16,800 people in 74 countries, according to a tally by the US Centers for Disease Control and Prevention (CDC) published on July 22.
+Monkeypox has affected more than 16,800 people in 74 countries, according to a tally by the US Centers for Disease Control and Prevention (CDC) published on July 22.

+Washington welcomed the WHO's declaration as "a call to action for the world community to stop the spread of this virus".

+"A coordinated, international response is essential to stop the spread of monkeypox, protect communities at greatest risk of contracting the disease, and combat the current outbreak," said Raj Panjabi, senior director for the White House's global health security and biodefence division.

 A surge in monkeypox infections has been reported since early May outside the West and Central African countries where the disease has long been endemic.